mshanemc/processBuilderBlocks/README.md

 </a>

 Contents:
+###Delete (PBBDelete)

+**Why**: the thing you've always wanted to do from declarative workflow!

+* pass it a record Id, and whatever that is gets deleted
+* doesn't check for delete permissions or anything like that
+* doesn't handle any errors that may occur\
+* use with caution.
+Your process could have users deleting themselves and crazy stuff like that.

 ###"Manually" share records (PBBSharing)

 **Why**: you have sharing rules that are more complex than what the declarative sharing rules provide for